Tables & References

 table_query_list

-Returns the queries that referenced a table within a processing-time date range, ordered by cost (highest first), 20 rows per page.
-Answers "what is actually running against this table?" — the workloads any clustering, partitioning, or schema change will affect. start_date and end_date are inclusive YYYY-MM-DD bounds.
+Returns the queries that read and/or produce a table within a processing-time date range, ordered by cost (highest first), 20 rows per page.
+Answers "what is actually running against this table?" — the workloads any clustering, partitioning, or schema change will affect.

 Sample call